Table of contents

 Alexa’s command prompts are voice-activated, and the Echo devices, in particular, are prone to picking up sounds from other sources.
 For example, if the command words like “Alexa” or “Echo” were said in a video on the internet close enough to the device, that could trigger a command and start a recording.

 Hackers can gain access to your device and use it against you.
 A fake link scam is one of the more common hacks to watch out for.

 A hacker will send an Alexa user a fake link, usually via email or a messaging app.
 And clicking on that link grants the hacker access to your voice recording history on the Alexa app.

 Hackers could then use your voice history to create audio forgeries and then send commands to your device.

 It would be smart to use an anti-spying app like Clario to avoid falling victim to fake link scams.

 When you incorporate smart devices into your life and home, take security measures to prevent malicious acts like spying and hacking.

 Don’t click on links unless you know what they are for, and regularly clear the data from your devices so hackers can't use it with malicious intent.

-Download Clario’s app today for additional device security and start your 7-day free trial.
+Download Clario’s app today for additional device security.
 With Clario, you can have added protection from suspicious links and files, powerful anti-virus capabilities, and browser protection as you search the web from your smart devices.